Fred-Bell/wdi-project-two/readMe.md

 }

 ```
+___

+## Wins and Blockers

+A big win was how quickly and smoothly I got the app's basic functionality working, including its RESTful routes.

+Bulma was also somewhat of a challenge, since I hadn't used it much before.
+I had a clear idea of what I wanted the app to look like, and sometimes felt Bulma was hard to work with in that way, and that it was hard to make the app not look like Bulma defaults.
+But after some customisation, I managed to design an app I was happy with.

+___
 ## Future Features

 I think if I would more time to work on this project there are a number of things I would do to improve it.
 I would definitely work towards making it more mobile responsive as  I feel mobile use is a key feature of Instagram.
 I'd also like to implement some form of follow suggestions based on who you are currently following.
 I would also include time stamps in to the posts and comments and sort them by time added in the feed.